If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Did the First Vacuum Cleaner Look Like?

 The first vacuum cleaner looked like a wagon.
 It was a large rectangular shape on giant wheels.
-On one side was the name of the vacuum; on the other side was glass so you could see the dirt and debris.
+On one side was the name of the vacuum, and on the other side was glass so you could see the dirt and debris.

 Why is a Vacuum Called a Vacuum?

-Essentially, a vacuum cleaner creates negative pressure, similar to a natural vacuum in space, to pull dust and debris from the environment.
-The fan creates pressure that is lower than the atmospheric pressure in the room you’re in.
+Essentially, a vacuum cleaner creates negative pressure to pull dust and debris from the environment, similar to a natural vacuum in space.
+The fan creates pressure that is lower than the atmospheric pressure in the room you are in.
 The air speeds from the room towards the hose, sucking up debris as it goes.

-It’s important to note that a vacuum cleaner doesn’t create an actual vacuum.
-This would remove air from your home, too.
-But it seems that the vacuum cleaner title is inspired by the physical idea of a vacuum.
+It is important to note that a vacuum cleaner does not create an actual, perfect vacuum.
+That would remove all the air from your home.
+However, the title is inspired by the physical concept of a vacuum.

 How Many Vacuums are Sold Each Year?

-The last report, in 2010, indicated that 28.1 million units were sold in the US (6).
-However, experts predict that by 2026, there will be 130 million units sold globally each year (7).
+Reports indicate that tens of millions of units are sold in the US annually.
+Experts predict that by 2026, there will be roughly 130 million units sold globally each year (6).

 How Big is the Vacuum Cleaner Industry?

-Worldwide, the market size was 11.47 billion in 2021 and is expected to grow by 9.8 percent between 2022 and 2030.
+Worldwide, the market size was over 11 billion dollars in 2021 and is expected to grow by nearly 10 percent between 2022 and 2030.
 Most of these sales come from residential vacuum ownership, while the other 50 percent is split nearly evenly between commercial and industrial vacuum cleaning.

-Vacuuming sucks — and that’s a good thing.
-It sucks in the dirt, debris, and other nasties, leaving you with a cleaner home.
+Vacuuming sucks, and that is a good thing.
+It sucks in the dirt, debris, and other nasties, leaving you with a cleaner and healthier home.

-Now that you know these astonishing vacuum facts and statistics, you might have a newfound appreciation for this cleaning tool.
+Now that you know these astonishing vacuum facts and statistics, hopefully you have a newfound appreciation for this essential cleaning tool.

 Feedback: Was This Article Helpful?